Get

 3. Pomeranian puppies go through a phase known as the “puppy uglies”.

-When they’re around four to six months, Poms can enter a stage known as the “puppy uglies” marked by their soft puppy coat falling out.
-The two-layered adult coat will eventually replace it they’ll have for most of their life, but not before going through an odd and scraggly phase.
+When they’re around 4 to 6 months, most Poms can enter a stage known as the “puppy uglies” marked by their soft puppy coat falling out.
+The two-layered adult coat will eventually replace it, which they’ll have for most of their life, but not before going through an odd and scraggly phase.

 Pomeranian dog sitting by the door